nikomatt69/LensShare2-XMTP/README.md

 Comments, encrypted with Lit Protocol give further user control on both the creator and user side.

 ## Credits
-LensShare was created by @N44TS, @driespindola, @PaoloCalzone
+LensShare was created by @Nikoemme.lens @N44TS, @driespindola, @PaoloCalzone